Paul123111/PythonSnakeInTerminal/README.md

 - '|', '*', '_' - walls <br>

 # Arguments
 The user can optionally use the '--size' argument with three more arguments to choose the width and height of the grid, and the number of apples on the screen at once.
+Without this argument, the game will default to a 32x32 grid with 1 apple.

 Example: python3 TerminalSnake.py --size 64 32 5 <br>
 Creates a 64x32 grid with 5 apples on screen at once.